aem999/scala-impatient/08-Inheritance.md

 -------------------------------
 ![Scala Inheritance Hierarchy](classhierarchy.png?raw=true)

     Any          - the root of the hierarchy.
 Defines methods *isInstanceOf*, *asInstanceOf*, and the methods for equality and hash codes
     AnyVal       - classes that correspond to Java primitives plus *Unit()*.
 Just a marker interface, does not add any new methods
     AnyRef       - synonym of Java *Object* class.
 Adds the monitor methods *wait/notify/notifyAll* from the *Object* class.
 It also provides a synchronized method with a function parameter `account.synchronized { account.balance += amount }`
     ScalaObject  - marker interface with no methods and is implemented by all Scala classes Null type    - the type whose sole instance is the value *null*.
 You can assign null to any reference, but not to one of the value types.
-For example, setting an Int to null is not possible.
+For example, setting an *Int* to *null* is not possible.
-    Nothing type - the Nothing type has no instances.
-It is occasionally useful for generic constructs, e.g. the empty list Nil has type List[Nothing], which is a subtype of List[T] for any T.
+    Nothing type - the *Nothing* type has no instances.
+It is occasionally useful for generic constructs, e.g. the empty list *Nil* has type *List[Nothing]*, which is a subtype of *List[T]* for any *T*.

 Object Equality